 If your traumatic brain injury (TBI) was caused by medical negligence or malpractice, you may qualify for compensation to cover current and future medical costs, loss of income and earning capacity, and pain and suffering.
 We can help.

-2. There is another category of brain injury called an ABI, or acquired brain injury.
+2. Another category of brain injury is called an ABI, or acquired brain injury.
 This includes TBIs but also encompasses injuries to the brain that are caused after birth by a loss of oxygen to the brain or by strokes (or cerebral vascular accident).

 Acquired brain injuries can result from mercury or lead poisoning, infection, strokes, or medical malpractice as well as a range of other incidents.
 A variety of long-term, rehabilitative care is usually necessary, and victims may need occupational and psychological therapy as well as other medical care.

 The effects of either type of brain injury are devastating to the victim and to the family.
 In many cases, life can never return to normal, and the expenses associated with this type of injury add up very quickly, adding stress to an already difficult situation.
-If your brain injury or the brain injury of a loved one happened because of someone’s negligence or medical malpractice, we’re here to help.
+If your brain injury or the brain injury of a loved one happened because of someone’s negligence or medical malpractice, contact Whiting Law.
+We’re here to help.